bgabbasov/menta-0.3/doc/informal/prototypes-estimates.md

      3. Simulation.
      3. Correlation.
      3. Logical Reasoning.
+   2. Estimate the integration effort into Scala project.

  1. <a name="Bayesian_inference">[Bayesian Inference](http://en.wikipedia.org/wiki/Bayesian_inference)</a>
    2. Find implementation or use [ci-bayes](https://github.com/jottinger/ci-bayes) and install them = 16 - 32 [possibly a lot of implementations]